sourcegraph/handbook/content/departments/people-talent/people-ops/process/how-we-engage-talent-outside-the-us/deel.md

 #### How can I submit an expense in Deel?

-You can see this information in [this handbook page](../../../../../benefits-pay-perks/pay-expenses/expenses/expenses-through-deel.md).You can find more information on how to submit expenses in Deel in[ this page](https://help.letsdeel.com/hc/en-gb/sections/8266431839377-Expenses).
+You can see this information in [this handbook page](../../../../../benefits-pay-perks/pay-expenses/expenses/expenses-through-deel.md).
+You can find more information on how to submit expenses in Deel in [this page](https://help.letsdeel.com/hc/en-gb/sections/8266431839377-Expenses).

 #### The PTO policy in my country of residence is different from Sourcegraph’s PTO policy, which one should I follow?